"FOLK AND BLUES ROOTS OF THE GRATEFUL DEAD"

-Jerry Garcia grew up listening to field recordings, jazz, traditional folk songs, bluegrass, and ancient Child ballads, first getting together with Bob Weir and Pigpen NOT to start a rock-and-roll band, but to play jug band music.
+Jerry Garcia grew up listening to jazz, traditional folk songs, rhythm and blues, bluegrass, and Appalachian music, first getting together with Bob Weir and Pigpen NOT to start a rock-and-roll band, but to play jug band music.

 As The Grateful Dead, they learned songs from itinerant street musicians, covered blues legends and country stars, and packed a gumbo of musical styles into their own canon of beloved original songs.

 Join The Canal Street String Band, NY State Presenters Network "performing artists of the highest professional caliber," to explore the deep well of American music that inspired the Grateful Dead, and discover some fascinating stories behind the music.

 With fiddle, banjo, dobro, jaw harp, string bass, guitar, mandolin, three-part harmonies, and a pair of cow bones, this program delights the uninitiated right alongside the Deadheads in the crowd.